Contact Us

 © 2023 Nanna Debois Buhl

 The installation layout responds to the building's low and intimate ceiling height by arranging the photographs in a cloud-like composition.
-Rather than a linear sequence, the composition highlights the rhythm of the existing walls and door and window openings.

 “Over several months, Nanna Debois Buhl has photographed clouds on medium-format film and experimented with the images in the darkroom.
 The result is a series of cloud photographs that range from neutral registrations of the clouds to dramatic and color-saturated images.”